Is becoming a physiotherapist right for me?

 • Physiopedia: This is a free, collaborative online encyclopedia for physiotherapists that provides up-to-date information on a wide range of topics related to physiotherapy, including anatomy, assessment techniques, treatment modalities, and more.
 Physiopedia also offers online courses and webinars for physiotherapists.

 • Cochrane Library: This is a collection of evidence-based reviews on healthcare interventions, including physiotherapy interventions.
-Cochrane Library is a great resource for physiotherapists who want to stay up-to-date with the latest research on a particular topic.
+The Cochrane Library is a great resource for physiotherapists who want to stay current with the latest research on a particular topic.

 • PubMed: This is a free database of biomedical literature that includes research articles, systematic reviews, and clinical practice guidelines.
 Physiotherapists can use PubMed to search for articles related to their area of practice.